PMR/pmr2.z3cform/README.rst

     or make use of wrapper classes/methods.
 It may be possible to support other frameworks by registering the root view to the desired layer.
-  - XSS (Cross Site Scripting) prevention via the use of appropriate form authenticators, e.g. plone.protect for Plone.
+  - CSRF (Cross-Site Request Forgery) prevention via the use of appropriate form authenticators, e.g. plone.protect for Plone.
   - Offer the same adaptable browser class (pages) to standard non-form views.
   - Forms with traversal subpaths.